H.O.P.E Beach Volleyball Charity

 The H.O.P.E.
 Beach Volleyball Charity Tournament is a philanthropic volleyball tournament that aims at earning money and gaining awareness on behalf of various charitable organizations.
-The first tournament took place in the summer of 1989, in Ottawa Ontario at Britania Beach and moved to Mooney's Bay Beach a few years later and continues at Money's Bay Beach today.
+The first tournament took place in the summer of 1989, in Ottawa Ontario at Britania Beach and moved to Mooney's Bay Beach a few years later and continues at Mooney's Bay Beach today.
 The tournament is completely nonprofit and is put together by unpaid volunteers.
 The program normally reaches out to smaller, local charitable organizations.
 The tournament is held in Canada, on Toronto Island and in Ottawa, Ontario.
 The acronym H.O.P.E. stands for "Helping Other People Everywhere".
 The tournaments take place annually during the summer months.

 General history

 Since the first tournament in 1989, HOPE has raised more than $650,000 for local charities.
 Annually the tournament treats to up to six thousand people.
 The ages range from 18-to mid-40s.
 To apply for the tournament you must be at least eighteen years old.
 Teams must have six to ten players.
 Everyone is guaranteed to play six games, and must pay a three hundred dollar entrance fee.
 There are six divisions; Beginner, Recreational, Intermediate, Competitive, Corporate Challenge, and New Individuals.
 Different rules may apply for different divisions.
 All divisions are separated my amount of experience.
 The tournament is the largest in southern Ontario and it caters to 400-500 teams annually.
 The tournament brings people from all parts of Canada and the United States.
 The event also gets extensive media coverage which has helped it grow and spread its cause extensively throughout its history.
 Since it is a non-profit organization the charity receives most of its resources and funds solely through donations.